SW-CD/MediaHub_OSS/AI/Concept/02_04_HTTP_Entry.md

 Uploads a new file to a specific database using `multipart/form-data`.
 This allows for sending both JSON metadata (including custom fields) and the raw file binary in a single request.

-The backend validates the file's MIME type and intelligently detects the upload size to determine the processing strategy:
+The backend validates the file's MIME type and intelligently detects the upload size to determine the processing strategy based on the configured `max_sync_upload_size` (default: 8MB).

-  * **Small Files (In-Memory):** Are processed **synchronously** for storage and format conversion.
+  * **Small Files (In-Memory):** Files smaller than or equal to the configured threshold are processed **synchronously** for storage and format conversion.
 However, **preview generation** is handled in the background to improve response times.
 Returns `201 Created` with the entry metadata.
 The `status` field will be `"processing"` if a preview is being generated, or `"ready"` if previews are disabled.
-  * **Large Files (On-Disk):** Are processed **asynchronously**.
+  * **Large Files (On-Disk):** Files larger than the configured threshold are processed **asynchronously**.
 The backend secures the file for background processing and returns a `202 Accepted` status *immediately*.
 The client must then poll the `GET /api/entry/meta` endpoint until the entry's `status` field changes from `"processing"` to `"ready"`.

 **Role Required: `CanCreate`**